Home>Solutions>Youth Leadership

 Oakland's young African American men have stories to tell.

-In 2012, CHSC began to capture their stories.
-The African American Oral History Project was born from CHSC's acknowledgment that personal and community health are enriched through storytelling.
+In 2012, HSC began to capture their stories.
+The African American Oral History Project was born from HSC's acknowledgment that personal and community health are enriched through storytelling.
 Health professionals and educators agree that sharing stories is a way for people to connect and bridge the gap between age, race, and culture.

 The Griots of Oakland book and exhibitions were presented in 2014 in partnership with Story For All, Oakland Unified School District’s Office of African American Male Achievement, and the African American Museum and Library at Oakland.